Raymond Maskill: Background

 Raymond Maskill's birth was registered in Pontefract district, West Riding of Yorkshire, England.

 Playing career

 Club career

-Raymond Maskill made his début for Castleford on Saturday 17 November 1928, he played his last match for Castleford on Saturday 3 October 1931, he transferred from Castleford to Wakefield Trinity, he made his début for Wakefield Trinity during February 1932, he played his last match for Wakefield Trinity during September 1934, he transferred from Wakefield Trinity to the Hull Kingston Rovers, he made his début for the Hull Kingston Rovers on Saturday 29 August 1936, and he played his last match for the Hull Kingston Rovers on Saturday 12 January 1946.
+Raymond Maskill made his début for Castleford on Saturday 17 November 1928, he played his last match for Castleford on Saturday 3 October 1931, he transferred from Castleford to Wakefield Trinity, he made his début for Wakefield Trinity during February 1932, he played his last match for Wakefield Trinity during September 1934, he transferred from Wakefield Trinity to Hull Kingston Rovers, he made his début for the Hull Kingston Rovers on Saturday 29 August 1936, and he played his last match for the Hull Kingston Rovers on Saturday 12 January 1946.